ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-arguments.md

 a button may be acceptable, in which case a custom event handler can be written using the router service and attached using the `{{on}}` modifier.

-Other edge cases exists, but generally those solutions can be adapted to fufill the requirements.
+Other edge cases exist, but generally those solutions can be adapted to fulfill the requirements.
 For example, to make a table row clickable as a convenience, the primary column can be made into a link, while a click event handler is attached to the table row to redispatch the click to trigger the link.